My Generation Energy

 Effectiveness, Savings, and Environmental Impact

 CCCP’s 52-panel array went online on November 20, 2018.
 Local installer My Generation Energy estimated that the system would generate 23,000 kWh within the first year.
-As of November 6, 2019, it had already produced 22,670 kWh.
-With an average weekly production of 453.4 kW, it’s on track to surpass the original estimate within one year.
+As of November 20, 2019, it exceeded that estimate by 100 kWh, producing a total of 23,100 kWh.

 The best part?
-Without any investment, CCCP will save $2,500 in just one year.
+Without any investment, CCCP saved $2,500 in just one year.
 As a result, instead of spending that money on utilities, they can reinvest it into programs serving Cape Cod’s communities.
 An extra $2,500 every year can go a long way.

 In addition, the CCCP’s switch to solar removed 18 tons of carbon dioxide from the atmosphere.
 That’s equivalent to offsetting the emissions from 1,830 gallons of gasoline or 17,781 pounds of coal.